cemenenkoff/pythonomicon/README.md

   - Configuration file that specifies attributes for files in a Git repository.
 It can define attributes such as text/binary handling, merge strategies, and end-of-line normalization.
 - `.pre-commit-config.yaml`
   - Configuration file for the [Pre-commit framework](https://pre-commit.com/), which manages and executes hooks for code formatting, linting, and more, ensuring code quality *before* commits.
 I've found this configuration file to be one of the most important when it comes to reducing diffs and unifying a code base.
+    - You can have `pre-commit` run automatically on every `git commit` by running `pre-commit install` after the main module is installed.
+This installs a Git hook in the `.git/hooks` directory, specifically as a pre-commit hook.
     - If this file is implemented into a legacy code base and there are a ton of recommended changes to make (too many to feasibly fix at once), using the `--no-verify` flag bypasses the `pre-commit` checks.
 - `pyproject.toml`
-  - [TOML](https://toml.io/en/) configuration file that specifies build system requirements, dependencies, and other project metadata.
+  - A [TOML](https://toml.io/en/) configuration file is one that specifies build system requirements, dependencies, and other project metadata.
 I primarily use it to define settings for the Black code formatter, but also to list dependencies and requirements when designing a repository intended to be a Python [module](https://docs.python.org/3/tutorial/modules.html) itself.

 <!-- TOC --><a name="5-conclusion"></a>
 # 5. Conclusion